Saturday 9 June 2018

 Comment on the FdA + BA top up in Photography from Andy Earl, renowned photographer and external examiner

-The promotional video below is the result of a unique collaboration between Moving Image and Production Arts students to produce a music video, for up and coming band 'The Ferns'.
+The video below is the result of a unique collaboration between Digital Filmmaking and Theatre Production students to produce a music video, for up and coming band 'The Ferns'.
 The project was mentored by the hugely influential video director Tim Pope.

-The film below showcases the industry standard Art, Design & Media facilities at Northbrook and the cross collaboration between departments:
+The film below showcases the industry standard Art, Design & Media facilities at Northbrook MET's West Durrington Campus and the cross collaboration between departments: